aryianj/weekly-calendar/README.md

 ## Made with...
-React, Tailwind, Vite, Vercel, and love. <3
+React, Tailwind, Vite, Vercel, Figma, and love. <3